Spreading Models in Banach Space Theory: Plegma block generated spreading models

 \section{Plegma block generated $c_0$ spreading models}

-\begin{thm} Let $X$ be a Banach space with a Schauder basis such that $\mathcal{SM}^{wrc}(X)$ contains a sequence equivalent to the usual basis of $c_0$.
-Let $\xi_0$ be the minimum countable ordinal $\xi$ such that $\mathcal{SM}^{wrc}_\xi(X)$ contains a sequence equivalent to the usual basis of $c_0$.
+In this section we show that if $X$ is a Banach space with a Schauder basis and $\mathcal{SM}^{wrc}(X)$ contains a sequence equivalent to the usual basis of $c_0$, then $X$ admits $c_0$ as a plegma block generated spreading model.
+We start with the following lemma. \begin{lem} Let $X$ be a Banach space with a Schauder basis such that $\mathcal{SM}^{wrc}(X)$ contains a sequence equivalent to the usual basis of $c_0$ and let $\xi_0$ be the minimum countable ordinal $\xi$ such that $\mathcal{SM}^{wrc}_\xi(X)$ contains such a sequence.